csdms/help-desk/README.md

 1. Select the **New Issue** button.

 1. Ask us a question.
 Provide a brief title, then give more detail in the space below.
-You can use text formatting, web links, and images in your description.
+You can use text formatting, web links, and images in your description. ([Learn more](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax) about text formatting on GitHub.)

 1. When you're finished, select the **Submit New Issue** button.
 A CSDMS staff member will respond to your question.
 You'll be notified by email (through your GitHub account) of activity on your question.